redefiningsurgery/alltracker/README.md

 cd ..
 ```

-Run the demo
+Run the demo:
 ```
 python demo.py
 ```

-In case the dropbox links break, or it turns out more convenient, we are putting checkpoints into [huggingface](https://huggingface.co/aharley/alltracker/tree/main) too.
+It will automatically download the weights from [huggingface](https://huggingface.co/aharley/alltracker/tree/main) if needed.

 ## Training